yassato/yassato.github.io/docs/cv/CV_YasuhiroSato.md

 1. March 2015.
 Sakata Y and **Sato Y**.
 Overview of evolutionary ecology of plant-herbivore interactions (in Japanese).
 Workshop 12: The 62nd Annual Meeting of the Ecological Society of Japan, Kagoshima, Japan

 ## Prizes and awards
+1. 8 April 2026.
+The Young Scientists’ Award, The Commendation for Science and Technology, Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan
 1. 2 February 2018.
 Inoue Research Award for Early-career Scientists, Inoue Foundation for Science, Japan
 1. 3 December 2016.
 Kataoka Award for Early-career Researchers, The Society for the Study of Species Biology, Japan
 1. 2 March 2016.
 Ikushi Prize for Outstanding PhD Students, Japan Society for the Promotion of Science (JSPS), Japan <https://www.jsps.go.jp/english/e-ikushi-prize/awards_fy2015_01.html>